A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Introduction

 The super-Planckian limit is a double edged sword.
-On the one hand, the growth of the cross section in $s$, at fixed $t$, leads to, at least naively, a violation of unitarity, but also pushes the process into the semi-classical (eikonal) regime (for an extensive review of progress using the eikonal approximation see \cite{DiVecchia:2023frv}) over which we would expect to have calculational control.
+On the one hand, the growth of the cross section in $s$, at fixed $t$, leads to, at least naively, a violation of unitarity, but it also pushes the process into the semi-classical (eikonal) regime (for an extensive review of progress using the eikonal approximation see \cite{DiVecchia:2023frv}) over which we would expect to have calculational control.
 In the case of massless particle scattering, the classical picture of the initial state consists of two Aichelburg-Sexl shock wave metrics, and for impact parameter $b\sim 1/t$ large compared to the effective Schwarzchild radius $R_S= 2 G \sqrt{s}$, is tractable by classical GR\cite{Eardley:2002re}.
 As the impact parameter diminishes we reach the regime of black hole production and a thermal final state, as per Hawkings' result.
-Thus it seems that, at least for $t<R_S$, super Planckian scattering is dominated by IR physics.
+Thus it seems that, at least for $t<R_S^{-1}$, super Planckian scattering is dominated by IR physics.
 We might glibly conclude that we may maintain calculational control by simply working at large impact parameter such that only-non local interactions will contribute, since contact interactions will be suppressed for localized incoming wave packets.
 However, this is premature as it is possible for local operators to mix with non-local operators via soft exchanges of gauge bosons.
 In fact this occurs in NRQCD \cite{Caswell:1985ui,Luke:1999kz,Brambilla:1999xf}, the theory of non-relativistic bound states.
-But as we shall discuss gravity does not allow for this mixing to happen for the class of observables which are of relevant to this work.